psy0rz/zfs_autobackup/README.md

 * --no-holds: To allow proxmox to destroy our snapshots if a VM migrates to another node.
 * --ignore-replicated: To ignore the replicated filesystems of proxmox on the receiving proxmox nodes. (e.g: only backup from the node where the VM is active)
+* --min-change 200000: Ignore replicated works by checking if there are no changes since the last snapshot.
+However for some reason proxmox always has some small changes.
+(Probably house-keeping data are something?
+This always was fine and suddenly changed with an update)

 I use the following backup script on the backup server: